pi-kappa-devel/diseq/README.md

   - shortage probabilities,
   - marginal effects on shortage probabilities,
-  - normalized point estimates of shortages,
+  - point estimates of normalized shortages,
-  - relative point estimates of shortages,
+  - point estimates of relative shortages,
   - aggregate demand and supply,
-  - post-estimation classification of observation in demand and supply.
+  - post-estimation classification of observations in demand and supply.

 ## Contributors

 Pantelis Karapanagiotis

 Feel free to join, share, contribute, distribute.

 ## License

 The code is distributed under the MIT License.